 “We have recently detected an isolated attack on our local after-sales service system in India and a further attack in Taiwan.
 Upon detection, we immediately initiated our security protocols and conducted a full scan of our systems.
 We are notifying all potentially affected customers in India, while the attacked Taiwan system does not involve customer data.
-The incident has been reported to local law enforcement and relevant authorities, and has no material impact to our operations and business continuity.”
+The incident has been reported to local law enforcement and relevant authorities and has no material impact on our operations and business continuity.”

-The hackers claim that immediately after the breach they notified Acer management and Acer has since taken the affected server offline.
+The hackers claim that immediately after the breach, they notified Acer management, and Acer has since taken the affected server offline.

 Samples were provided of the alleged hack showing internal documents and sensitive employee information.

 The samples show data from as recent as October 14, indicating that the alleged hack took place sometime around this date.

 The released information appears to include login information, including passwords to some of Acer’s Taiwanese servers and internal admin panels.

 The hackers are also alleging that they managed to find vulnerabilities in Acer’s Malaysian and Taiwanese servers too.

 Desorden claims that they carried out the hack to “prove our point that Acer is a global network of vulnerable servers.”